AlexStibbons/reddiu/README.md

 - user's posts
 - fix delete comment button
 - edit-in-place instead of edit form
-- can up/downvoting be neater frontend-side?
+- can up/downvoting be neater frontend-side? works fine, but is a bit messy
 - fix package names in backend

 ### Bootstrap